zenseact/zmbt-framework/docs/user-guide/expressions.md

 General syntax: `Keyword` or `Keyword(<Expression list>...)`, where the second form is a design-time parametrization, but not yet an evaluation.
 Both forms yield a `Expression` object with an `eval` method, used by the framework at runtime.
-E.g., `Add` (first form) is an addition function that expect a pair of operands on evaluation input, and `Add(2)` (second form) is a function with bound right-hand-side operand.
+E.g., `Add` (first form) is an addition function that accepts a pair of operands on evaluation input, and `Add(2)` (second form) is a function with bound right-hand-side operand.

 ### Composition

 The pipe operator `|` represents a function composition in a human-readable left-to-right order.
-It is a syntactic sugar to `Compose` expression, s.t. `A | B | C` is equivalent to `Compose(C, B, A)`, evaluating operands as `C(B(A(x)))`.
+It is syntactic sugar for the `Compose` expression, s.t. `A | B | C` is equivalent to `Compose(C, B, A)`, evaluating operands as `C(B(A(x)))`.

 Each expression has the same `JSON -> JSON` evaluation type, which is also applicable to both builtin and user-defined constants like `Pi` or JSON literals.
 E.g., `42` renders a function $x \mapsto 42$.
 Such function simply discards any evaluation input, unlike conventional constant functions in C++ that has no arguments.

 *Everything is a function* principle allows to compose different kinds of expressions using uniform syntactic rules.
-Using a constant or a literal as initial term renders all chain a constant expression.
+Using a constant or a literal as initial term renders the entire chain a constant expression.

 ### Fork

-Another special operator is ampersand `&`, used to forks evaluation flow, packing results from operand expressions into an array:
+Another special operator is ampersand `&`, used to fork the evaluation flow, packing results from operand expressions into an array:
 `42 | Add(1) & Sub(1)` $\mapsto$ `[43, 41]`.
 It is also a syntactic sugar to `Fork` expression.

 ### Arity forms

-Expression keywords are grouped by their design-time + eval-time parameters arity.
+Expression keywords are grouped by their design-time plus eval-time parameters arity.

 |Form    | Resulting Expression Type                                  |ExampleExpression                               |
 |--------|------------------------------------------------------------|------------------------------------------------|